-There are nutrition experts who say cholesterol may not be so bad after all, and that having high cholesterol may not even be harmful.
+Some nutrition experts say cholesterol may not be so bad after all, and that having high cholesterol may not even be harmful.
 But the fear of high cholesterol definitely puts plenty of money in the pockets of doctors, drug companies and the food industry.

 According to WebMD, The IMS reports that Americans spent $307 billion on prescription drugs in 2010.
-The number one drug at the top of the list is Lipitor, a cholesterol-lowering statin drug — totaling $7.2 billion.
-Now that’s a lot of drug money.
-A February 2011 report by the Center for Disease Control claims 1 in 3 adults has high cholesterol.
+The number one drug at the top of the list is Lipitor, a cholesterol-lowering statin drug totaling $7.2 billion.
+A February 2011 report by the Center for Disease Control claims that one in three adults has high cholesterol.

 “Not only is cholesterol most likely not going to destroy your health (as you have been led to believe), but it is also not the cause of heart disease.”